Imran95942/islamheroku/README.md

 ## Thanks to
 * RealAkito - Current Haruka Aya Owner
-* zakaryan2004 - For helping out a lot with this project.
+* zakaryan2004 - For helping out a lot with this hhproject.
 * MrYacha - For Yana :3
 * Skittle - For memes and sticker stuff.
 * 1mavarick1 - Introducing Global Mutes, etc.